 You can also program default wake-up times and a target light intensity (with four different alarms), so you get the exact sunrise experience you’re looking for.
 The HeimVision Alarm Clock naturally starts with redder colors and moves to brighter hues to mimic a real sunrise, and radio and wake-up tones are included by default.
 The alarm clock even includes a “sun” button, which lets you use the device as a nightlight when necessary.

 Philips Somneo HF3650

 If falling asleep is often difficult for you, you might also appreciate the RelaxBreathe setting, which helps you time your breath to a gentle pulse of light or sound so you can relax more quickly.
 There’s also a “PowerSnooze” option if you want to break your bad snoozing habit.
-It’s one of the most feature-rich clocks available, though, said features come at a price.
+The Philips Somneo HF3650 is one of the most feature-rich clocks available, though, said features come at a price.

 Northern Light’s Lumie Bodyclock

-The one downside to the Lumie is that, while different languages are supported, the clock only shows military time.
-We’re not sure why, but if you aren’t comfortable with 24-hour clocks, then you may want to avoid this model.
+There’s one downside to the Northern Light’s Lumie Bodyclock.
+While different languages are supported, the clock only shows military time.
+We’re not sure why, but if you aren’t comfortable with 24-hour clocks, you may want to avoid this model.

 Homelabs Sunrise Alarm Clock